-- Diagonal fisheye lenses — sometimes referred as ‘full-frame’ fisheyes.
-They produce a circular image, which is large enough to cover the entire image sensor.
+- Diagonal fisheye lenses – sometimes referred as ‘full-frame’ fisheyes.
+They produce a larger image that is circular and fills the entire image sensor.

-- Circular fisheye lenses — they also deliver a circular image, but the edges of the frame are black, meaning the image fits within the boundary of the image sensor.
+- Circular fisheye lenses – they also produce a circular image, but the edges of come out black because the image has to fit within the boundary of the image sensor.

 The Canon EF 8-15mm f/4L Fisheye USM was announced in August 2010 and it is a game-changer for photographers.
 Like many other fisheyes, it can be mounted on both full-frame and APS-C camera bodies, though the best results are produced with full-frame cameras.